Finding new insurance leads is hard work.

-Sure, organizing events takes time, effort, and knowledge about the industry, but getting 30-40 interested people into a room is a dream of every insurance agent.
+Sure, organizing events take time, effort, and knowledge about the industry, but getting 30-40 interested people in a room is a dream of every insurance agent.

 If you don’t exist on the Internet, you don’t exist at all.

-You’ve heard that a hundred times before, but it’s as true in insurance business as it is in most other lines.
+You’ve probably heard that line (or something similar) before, but it’s as true in the insurance business as it is in most other industries.

 Any doubts?
 Didn’t think so – let’s move on then.